audreyanne96/Portfolio/README.md

 ---

 # [Analytics Report on Analyzing Customer Churn](https://github.com/audreyanne96/Hult-MBAN-Projects/tree/main/Python/Analyzing%20Customer%20Churn)
-- This was a team project we did in Hult's MBAN program.
+- This was a team project we did in Hult's MBAN program using Python.
 Specifically to use machine learning to predict customer churn of a telecom company.
 - Credit due goes to my other team members as well, namely: Pablo Guala, Maria Turbi, Artyom Blazko, Ayowole Delegab, and Cedric Sollie.
 ### Business Problem and Scope
 - Company wants to improve customer retention by increasing the number of customers who exceed the current average of 32 months.